 As part of the Statements of Accounts, which are published annually, are the details of the gross remuneration of all Council officers who received more than £50,000 in that financial year.

-The Statement of Accounts for 2011/12 were signed off in September 2012 and the information is published below (Table 1).
+The Statement of Accounts for 2013/14 was agreed at Audit and Scrutiny Committee on the 30th September 2014 and the information is published below (Table 1).

 Also published below are details of current senior management and officers with a gross salary of £50,000 or above (List 1).